-On Saturday, January 18, 2020, the Nature Conservancy of Canada (NCC) joined the Ktunaxa Nation, the Province of BC, the Government of Canada, community supporters and funding partners in Cranbrook to celebrate the long-sought termination of development rights in the Jumbo Valley, in BC’s Central Purcell Mountains.
-The development would have occurred in an area sacred to the Ktunaxa known as Qat’muk, which includes the Jumbo Valley.
+On Saturday, January 18, 2020, the Nature Conservancy of Canada (NCC) joined the Ktunaxa Nation, Province of BC, Government of Canada, community supporters and funding partners in Cranbrook to celebrate the long-sought termination of development rights in the Jumbo Valley, in BC’s Central Purcell Mountains.
+The development would have occurred in an area sacred to the Ktunaxa, known as Qat’muk, which includes the Jumbo Valley.

 After 30 years of uncertainty about the future of these traditional lands, the Ktunaxa Nation Council (KNC) will now be able to move forward with community consultation to ensure effective stewardship and conservation of the Central Purcell Mountains through the creation of an Indigenous Protected and Conserved Area (IPCA).
 An IPCA is distinguished by Indigenous creation and founded on the Indigenous relationship to land.
 It will serve to protect both cultural values and biological diversity in part of the Central Purcell Mountains for all time.

 The resort developer signed an agreement with the Government of British Columbia to extinguish all development rights in the Jumbo Valley and to stop all current and future litigation.
 This ended decades of legal battles between the resort developer and the Ktunaxa, community supporters and the Government of British Columbia.